ferrisoxide/brocade.io/README.md

 ### Migration Path

 The initial goal for this project is to establish a migration path for users of existing APIs - notably Datakick.
-One aim is to provide a Datakick-compatible endpoint to allow developers
+One aim is to provide a Datakick-compatible endpoint to allow developers of Datakick libraries an endpoint to retarget to.

 The database will be seeded using data sourced from Datakick, at least initially.